cloudfour/pleasantest/.changeset/popular-beans-roll.md

 'pleasantest': major
 ---

-Use document.title as fallback implicit accessible name for html root element
+Use document.title as fallback implicit accessible name for html root element in accessibility tree snapshots